-Name of Director Neo Tiam Boon Pang Teng Tuan Whether the appointment is executive and if so, the area of responsibility The appointment is executive Mr Neo is responsible for the overall development of the Company's corporate direction and policies and plays an active role in the development, maintenance and strengthening of client relations.
-His other responsibilities also include overall business development, strategic planning, and project management NO Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Executive Chairman and Chief Executive Officer (" CEO ") (NC member) Independent and Non-Executive Director (NC Chairman, member of AC and RC) Professional qualifications Bachelor Science in Business Administration from University of Arkansas Bachelor of Business (Accountancy) from Queensland University of Technology Working experience and occupation(s) during the past 10 years CEO and Executive Director of TA Corporation Ltd 2015 to Present Serenade capital Advisors - Director 2008 -2013 Great Eastern Life Assurance - Vice-President, Private Equity, Investment Management Shareholding interest in the listed issuer and its subsidiaries Yes None Shareholding Details (in listed issuer and subsidiaries) Direct Interest of 87,857,147 ordinary shares in TA Corporation Ltd Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries Brother of Substantial shareholders - Mr Liong Kiam Teck, Mr Neo Tiam Poon @ Neo Thiam Poon and Mr Neo Thiam An None Conflict of interest (including any competing business) None None Undertaking (in the format set out in Appendix 7.7) under Rule 720(1) has been submitted to the listed issuer Yes Yes
+Name of Director Neo Tiam Boon Pang Teng Tuan Whether the appointment is executive and if so, the area of responsibility The appointment is executive NO Mr Neo is responsible for the overall development of the Company's corporate direction and policies and plays an active role in the development, maintenance and strengthening of client relations.
+His other responsibilities also include overall business development, strategic planning, and project management Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Executive Chairman and Chief Executive Officer ("CEO") (NC member) Independent and Non-Executive Director (NC Chairman, member of AC and RC) Professional qualifications Bachelor Science in Business Administration from University of Arkansas Bachelor of Business (Accountancy) from Queensland University of Technology Working experience and occupation(s) during the past 10 years CEO and Executive Director of TA Corporation Ltd 2015 to Present Serenade capital Advisors - Director 2008 -2013 Great Eastern Life Assurance - Vice-President, Private Equity, Investment Management Shareholding interest in the listed issuer and its subsidiaries Yes None Shareholding Details (in listed issuer and subsidiaries) Direct Interest of 87,857,147 ordinary shares in TA Corporation Ltd Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries Brother of Substantial shareholders - Mr Liong Kiam Teck, Mr Neo Tiam Poon @ Neo Thiam Poon and Mr Neo Thiam An None Conflict of interest (including any competing business) None None Undertaking (in the format set out in Appendix 7.7) under Rule 720(1) has been submitted to the listed issuer Yes Yes

-Nar ne of Director Neo Tiam Boon Pang Teng Tuan er Principal Commitments Including ectorships "Principal Commitments" has the same meaning as defined in the Code.
-These fields are not applicable for announcements of appointments pursuant to Listing Rule 704(9) Past (for the last 5 years) 1.
-Career Story Pte Ltd (formerly known as Cadence Properties Pte.
-Ltd.) - Director 2.
-SM Holding Company Limited - Director (Incorporated in Hong Kong) - Struck Off Past (for the last 5 years) None Present Sinotac Group Pte.
-Ltd. - Director Present Serenade capital Advisors - Director Info ormation required 1 I chie close the following matters concerning an appoin ef operating officer, general manager or other off ails must be given. (a) Whether at any time during the last 10 years, an application or a petition under any bankruptcy law of any jurisdiction was filed against him or against a partnership of which he was a partner at the time when he was a partner or at any time within 2 years from the date he ceased to be a partner?
-NO NO (b) Whether at any time during the last 10 years, an application or a petition under any law of any jurisdiction was filed against an entity (not being a partnership) of which he was a director or an equivalent person or a key executive, at the time when he was a director or an equivalent person or a key executive of that entity or at any time within 2 years from the date he ceased to be a director or an equivalent person or a key executive of that entity, for the winding up or dissolution of that entity or, where that entity is the trustee of a business trust, that business trust, on the ground of insolvency?
-NO NO (c) Whether there is any unsatisfied judgment against him?
+Name of Director Neo Tiam Boon Pang Teng Tuan "Pr me # The rincipal Commitments Including rships rincipal Commitments" has the same aning as defined in the Code. ese fields are not applicable for nouncements of appointments pursuant to ting Rule 704(9) Past (for the last 5 years) 1.
+Career Story Pte Ltd Past (for the last 5 years) None Present Sinotac Group Pte.
+Ltd. - Director Present Serenade capital Advisors - Director tion required e the following matters concerning an appoir ntment of director, chief executive officer, chief financial officer, erating officer, general manager or other of must be given. ficer of equivalent rank.
+If the ansv wer to any question is "yes", full an bar aga he par ether at any time during the last 10 years, application or a petition under any hkruptcy law of any jurisdiction was filed ainst him or against a partnership of which was a partner at the time when he was a there or at any time within 2 years from the see he ceased to be a partner?
+NO NO an any (no a d exe or a tha the equ ent a b ether at any time during the last 10 years, application or a petition under any law of a jurisdiction was filed against an entity at being a partnership) of which he was irector or an equivalent person or a key excutive, at the time when he was a director an equivalent person or a key executive of at entity or at any time within 2 years from a date he ceased to be a director or an analysis at the trustee of that city, for the winding up or dissolution of that city or, where that entity is the trustee of usiness trust, that business trust, on the bound of insolvency?
+NO NO ether there is any unsatisfied judgment ainst him?
 NO NO